Psychloor/PlayerRotater/README.md

 # Player Rotater
 Allows you to rotate yourself around where you can even replicate the spiderman kissing scene.

-As you get rotated away from where you are you will have to fly too, to adjust yours position back
+As you get rotated away from where you are you will have to fly too, to adjust yours position back.

+It'll use EmmVRC Black/Whitelisting and check world tags too for games

 ## Controls Desktop